Layne has rehabilitated coyotes and encounters them while out hiking. Here are her tips on how to stay safe.

-- put garbage and compost in secure containers
+- Placing garbage and compost in secure containers

-- keep your small dog or cat on a leash or indoors
+- Keeping your small dog or cat on a leash or indoors

-- call a local wildlife center (sometimes they will relocate the coyote if it's in an urban area or appears to be juvenile)
+- Calling a local wildlife center (sometimes they will relocate the coyote if it's in an urban area or appears to be juvenile)

 What to Do If You See a Coyote While Walking Your Dog

 Make sure that you have your dog vaccinated for rabies.
 In many areas, this is a legal requirement by county and only a veterinarian can vaccinate for rabies and have it be recognized by the state.
 That means that if your dog is suspected of exposure, several things will happen if they aren't vaccinated:

 - They will be quarantined; or

 - if they bite someone and aren't vaccinated and die shortly after suspected exposure, they will be sent off to the lab to be tested for the virus.
 Unfortunately, this means that your pet will be decapitated.
 This is a necessary process of the testing.
 If you don't like this scenario, vaccinate!